Catherine (video game): Development

-Uncensored Xbox 360 cover art featuring Katherine.
+Uncensored Japanese Xbox 360 cover art featuring Katherine.
 The differing covers of the 360 and PS3 versions were intended to catch consumer eyes in stores, and exemplify the contrasting appeal of the two heroines.

 Catherine was developed by the "2nd Creative Production Department", a team within Atlus who had previously handled development for the Persona series, a subseries within the Megami Tensei franchise.
 Planning for Catherine began while the development team were performing final polishing work for Persona 4 prior to the latter's 2008 release.
 The three key staff members were all veterans of the Persona series: director and producer Katsura Hashino had helmed both Persona 3 and Persona 4; art director and character designer Shigenori Soejima had designed characters for both Persona 3 and Persona 4; and composer Shoji Meguro had created music for multiple Megami Tensei titles, including the Persona series.
 The chief designer was Kazuhisa Wada, while the chief programmer was Yujiro Kosaka.

 Catherine was the first title developed by Atlus for high-definition (HD) video game consoles, specifically the PlayStation 3 (PS3) and Xbox 360 (360).
 Using HD consoles they were able to fully portray the world of Catherine.
 Despite the shift onto HD consoles making their vision easier to realize, debugging for multiple consoles caused problems that pushed back the planned development schedule.
 In a 2012 statement, an Atlus staff member said that Catherine was a "difficult" game for the company to make.
 The game would later be called a "test" for the development of Persona 5.

 Catherine was first announced in August 2010, along with its prospective platforms.
 Upon its announcement, Catherine proved unexpectedly popular, garnering as much public attention and fan expectation as recent releases in the Persona series.
 Due to the game's content, Atlus found it difficult to gain their wished-for rating from Japan's CERO ratings board.
 Beginning from October 2010, Atlus and its then-parent Index Media began an "aggressive" advertising campaign to promote the title in Japan.
 Catherine released on February 17, 2011.
 A PS3 demo for the game was released in January, but in early February Atlus pulled the demo, stating that it had achieved the maximum number of planned downloads.
 Following player complaints about the game's difficulty, Atlus created a patch which added a lower difficulty.
 The patches for both the PS3 and 360 versions released in March.
 The PS3 version was released in mainland Asia on July 26, 2011, distributed by Softsource.
 The 360 version was not released in the region due to unspecified coding issues.